 Geomyids are notoriously antisocial, not only usually occurring as one individual per burrow system, but generally allopatric on a microgeographic scale.
 Although the local geographic ranges of two species may interfinger, actual overlap is rare.
 With each species having its own ecological preferences, presence of two or more species in a single fossil site is an indication that two habitats are within range of predators, or that climatic/ecologic conditions have shifted during deposition, or both.

 Three genera of pocket gophers occur in the Wisconsin of the region.
 With proper material, the three genera can easily be told from one another.
 Discriminating between species within a genus may be difficult, however (see generic accounts).
+Not unexpectedly for fossorial animals, a number of extinct species is known.

 Fig. 1.
 Ventral views of Cratogeomys castanops (left), Geomys arenarius (center), and Thomomys talpoides (right).
 Scale in mm.